-The Main Works Contractor's Project Manager will have responsibility for ensuring the commitments of the Main Works Contractor are met in full, and that the CEMP is fully implemented.
+The Main Works Contractor's Project Manager will have responsibility for ensuring the commitments of the Main Works Contractor are met in full, and the CEMP is fully implemented.
+The Main Works Contractor's Project Manager will ensure the necessary resources are provided to enable the Main Works Contractor and its sub-contractors to meet their responsibilities in full.
+The Main Works Contractor's Project Manager will liaise closely with the Environmental Management Consultant.

-The Main Works Contractor's Project Manager will ensure the necessary resources are provided to enable the Main Works Contractor to meet its responsibilities in full.
-The Main Works Contractor's Project Manager will liaise closely with the Environmental Management Auditor.
+Responsibilities of the Main Contractor's Project Manager will include:

-Responsibilities of the Main Works Contractor's Project Manager will include:
+• Implementing, monitoring and reviewing the CEMP;

-- implementing, monitoring and reviewing the CEMP; - monthly evaluation of how effectively environmental controls are performing; - liaising with Authorities and implementing any remedial measures should an environmental incident occur; - active participation in auditing of site contractors and suppliers in relation to environmental performance and adherence to the CEMP; and - updating the CEMP as required.
+- Ensuring the CEMP addresses aspects raised in the CEMS - Monthly evaluation of how effectively environmental controls are performing; - Liaising with Authorities and implementing any remedial measures should an environmental incident occur; - Active participation in auditing of site contractors in relation to environmental performance and adherence to this preliminary CEMP; and - Updating the CEMP as required.